 How we select our trainees:

-Interviews will be held at City College Norwich and will involve candidates in a full day of activities designed to test suitability to teach.
+Normally, Interviews will be held at City College Norwich and will involve candidates in a full day of activities designed to test suitability to teach.
 Candidates will be asked to take part in an interview task, group exercises and have a one to one interview.
 You will receive a brief from us so you know what to prepare for your interview.
+With Covid19 restrictions we may need to interview you online.
+We will ask you to prepare a 10-minute activity to present to us and then ask you formal questions to help us decide if you are suitable for Teacher Training.
 We strongly believe that interviews should be a two-way process, so we aim to give you as much information on NTTC as possible and answer the questions we know you will have.

 Training with disabilities and other needs